 - Email: The instructor and the TAs may be contacted by email at any time.
 In general, the TAs should be contacted regarding subject matter, and the instructor regarding administrative matters.
-Note that if message traffic becomes excessive, the course email policy may be revised at any time during the term. - Missed Midterm Test: There are no make-up tests.
-Should you miss the term test due to illness, you must submit to your instructor, within one week, completed by yourself and your doctor, the 'U of T Student Medical Certificate', obtainable from your college registrar, the Office of the Faculty Registrar (SS1006), the Stats Dept. office, or the Koffler health service.
-The test's weight will then be shifted to the final exam.
-If proper documentation is not received, your test mark will be zero. - Missed Quiz: If a student misses a quiz for legitimate reasons, please discuss this matter with your instructor.
-Should you miss the term test due to illness, you must submit to the instructor, within one week, completed by yourself and your doctor, the 'U of T Student Medical Certificate'.
-If proper documentation is not received, your quiz mark will be zero. - Programming languages: The official primary programming language for this course is R. R is available on numerous campus computers, and it is free to install on a student's personal computer.
+Note that if message traffic becomes excessive, the course email policy may be revised at any time during the term. - Missed Tests: There are no make-up tests.
+Should you miss the term test due to illness, you must submit to your instructor, within one week, completed by yourself and your doctor, the U of T Student Medical Certificate, obtainable from your college registrar, the Office of the Faculty Registrar (SS1006), the Stats Dept. office, or the Koffler health service.
+The weight of the term test will be shifted to the final exam.
+If proper documentation is not received, your test mark will be zero. - Programming languages: The official primary programming language for this course is R. R is available on numerous campus computers, and it is free to install on a student's personal computer.
 Students should use R for assignments.
-R will not appear on exams or quizzes. - Quizzes: The printed quizzes may contain a superset of questions, from which your specific questions will be determined on the basis of your student number. - How to present your work: On assignments and tests, make sure that your final answers are not difficult to find.
+Sample codes that will be sufficient to complete assignments will be provided.
+R will not appear on exams. - How to present your work: On assignments and tests, make sure that your final answers are not difficult to find.
 When asked to supply one answer, do not give two.
 Show your work (i.e., document your thought processes).
 Some wrong answers may be awarded partial credit, but not unless you show your work.
 Careless rounding and similar sloppiness will result in deductions.
-Cover pages are not required for the assignments. - Marking issues: The TAs and the instructor are well aware of the importance of grades to most students, and great care will be taken in the marking of assignments, quizzes, and exams.
+Cover pages are not required for the assignments. - Marking issues: The TAs and the instructor are well aware of the importance of grades to most students, and great care will be taken in the marking of assignments and exams.
 In the unlikely event that you feel a question has been mis-marked, or the marks have been added up incorrectly, you can submit your test back to the instructor with a note explaining what you believe requires further examination.
-This must be done within one week of the test being returned to the class. - Cancellation policy: In the event of inclement weather, instructor illness, or similar circumstances resulting in class cancellation, any quiz or assignment due date will be postponed until the next class.
-Minor adjustments to the overall course schedule might be necessary, and these will be posted. - Formal rules are in place regarding the rescheduling of final exams, and these will be followed if necessary. - Accessibility: Students with diverse learning styles and needs are welcome in this course.
+This must be done within one week of the test being returned to the class.

+• Cancellation policy: In the event of inclement weather, instructor illness, or similar circumstances resulting in class cancellation, any assignment due date will be postponed until the next class.
+Minor adjustments to the overall course schedule might be necessary, and these will be posted.

+Formal rules are in place regarding the rescheduling of final exams, and these will be followed if necessary.

+• Accessibility: Students with diverse learning styles and needs are welcome in this course.
 In particular, if you have a disability or health consideration that may require accommodations, please feel free to approach me and/or the Accessibility Services Office as soon as possible.
 The Accessibility Services staff are available by appointment to assess specific needs, provide referrals and arrange appropriate accommodations.
 The sooner you let them and me know your needs, the quicker we can assist you in achieving your learning goals in this course.